Ratul-byte/Car-Reviews-via-NLP/README.md

   - Uses `evaluate` metrics: `toxicity` and `regard` to assess generated summaries.

 Quick Demo
-- Head to this Google Colab and upload the notebook and data files to run the notebook in your browser.
+- Head to Google Colab and upload the notebook and data files to run the notebook in your browser.

 Files & paths
 - Notebook: `llm.ipynb`